13 Investigates: How many people have received aid from Harris County's Harvey program? Zero.

 Monitoring contractor's performance

-EMAILS: Read the full exchange between 13 Investigates and the city regarding Gadd's status
+EMAILS: Read the full exchange between 13 Investigates and the county regarding Gadd's status

 Gadd is not alone in having to visit an intake center multiple times just to make sure the county has all the documents it is requesting.